idlab-discover/pc-webrtc-m2m/webrtc/README.md

 Simply use: `go build -o sfu.exe ./sfu` (similar for the peer) to build the application.

 ## Dependencies
-You do not need to worry about any dependancies as Golang will automatically download them for you.
+You do not need to worry about any dependencies as Golang will automatically download them for you.